 Please note, some settings offer provision on a half-day or full-day basis only, and that’s what is charged for (or claimed for under the Offer), whether those hours are used or not.
 This is a contractual/business matter between you and the childcare setting to agree.

 Childcare settings can operate their business how they wish, but they must not treat Offer children in a different way to non-Offer children.

-Setting up an agreement for school holiday weeks
+Setting up an online agreement for school holiday weeks